Cerebral palsy: Diagnosis

 The diagnosis of cerebral palsy has historically rested on the person's history and physical examination and is generally assessed at a young age.
 A general movements assessment, which involves measuring movements that occur spontaneously among those less than four months of age, appears most accurate.
 Children who are more severely affected are more likely to be noticed and diagnosed earlier.
 Abnormal muscle tone, delayed motor development and persistence of primitive reflexes are the main early symptoms of CP.
 Symptoms and diagnosis typically occur by the age of two, although depending on factors like malformations and congenital issues, persons with milder forms of cerebral palsy may be over the age of five, if not in adulthood, when finally diagnosed.

 Cognitive assessments and medical observations are also useful to help confirm a diagnosis.
 Additionally, evaluations of the child's mobility, speech and language, hearing, vision, gait, feeding and digestion are also useful to determine the extent of the disorder.
 Early diagnosis and intervention are seen as being a key part of managing cerebral palsy.
 Machine learning algorithms facilitate automatic early diagnosis, with methods such as deep neural network and geometric feature fusion producing high accuracy in predicting cerebral palsy from short videos.
 It is a developmental disability.

 Once a person is diagnosed with cerebral palsy, further diagnostic tests are optional.
 Neuroimaging with CT or MRI is warranted when the cause of a person's cerebral palsy has not been established.
 An MRI is preferred over CT, due to diagnostic yield and safety.
-When abnormal, the neuroimaging study can suggest the timing of the initial damage.
+When abnormal, evidence from neuroimaging may suggest the timing of the initial damage.
 The CT or MRI is also capable of revealing treatable conditions, such as hydrocephalus, porencephaly, arteriovenous malformation, subdural hematomas and hygromas, and a vermian tumour (which a few studies suggest are present 5–22% of the time).
-Furthermore, an abnormal neuroimaging study indicates a high likelihood of associated conditions, such as epilepsy and intellectual disability.
+Furthermore, abnormalities detected by neuroimaging may indicate a high likelihood of associated conditions, such as epilepsy and intellectual disability.
 There is a small risk associated with sedating children to facilitate a clear MRI.